• Recipes

 • Add the eggs one by one, beating for a minute after each addition.
 Stir in the vanilla.

 • Pour the cheesecake filling over the warm cookie dough.
 Being careful not to disturb the crust (which will not be set), spread the batter out over the crust edges, all the way to the sides of the pan.
-(The cookie dough edges will have slumped over, and that's ok.)
+(The cookie dough edges will have slumped down, and that's ok.)

 • If desired, sprinkle with ½ cup miniature chocolate chips.